-Inventory control models predict (see O'Hara (1995) for a summary of the relevant literature) that market makers manage inventory risk by adjusting bid and ask prices and, over time, their inventory levels revert to a desired level.
+Inventory control models predict (see O'Hara (1995) for a summary of the relevant literature) that market makers manage inventory risk by adjusting bid and ask prices and, over time, their inventory levels revert to a constant level.
 Manaster and Mann (1996) report a similar behavioral pattern by locals in the futures market.
 But liquidity provision and inventory control are opposite sides of the same coin.
 If liquidity supply leads to an increase in personal inventory, then the need to revert back to desired levels will naturally prompt the opposite, or inventory control, behavior.
-We have already uncovered evidence of liquidity supply behavior by dual traders.
-In the current section, we investigate the possibility of mean reversion in the inventory of dual traders in our data.
-Consistent with Fishman and Longstaff (1992), and
+We have already uncovered evidence of liquidity supply behavior by the dual traders in our sample.
+In the current section, we investigate the possible existence of mean reversion in inventory by these dual traders.
+Consistent with Fishman and Longstaff (1992), and Manaster and Mann (1996), we assume that all traders begin the trading day with a zero inventory position.

-Manaster and Mann (1996), we assume that all traders begin the trading day with a zero inventory position.
-Thus, INVENTORY is computed as a dual trader's own account buy trades minus her own account sale trades, cumulated from the beginning of a trading day to time interval t, assuming that a dual trader has full control of her own account trades only.
+Accordingly, we compute inventory as a dual trader's own account buy trades minus his own account sell trades, cumulated from the beginning of a trading day to time interval t, assuming that a dual trader only has full control of his own account trades.